Dog breeding can be exciting and rewarding, but it is not something that is to be decided on a whim.

-Also, dog breeding is not always as easy as it sounds.
+Also, having litters is not always as easy as it sounds.
 There are a whole range of problems that can and sometimes do, crop up.

 A male is capable of producing puppies at a very young age, even as young as 6 months.